-I learned during my first pregnancy, that I had a blood clotting disorder and thyroid issues.
 I was treated but the rest of the pregnancy was uneventful.
 Our baby was born with Mosaic Down syndrome and a hole her in her heart.
 We were again blessed and my little girl’s heart healed without surgery or medication.

 I am a firm believer in the abilities of people with Down syndrome and an advocate for inclusion.